fernandomejiar/homework-clase-1/README.md

 ### HOW TO USE IT?

-### WHERE CAN ANYBODY FIND SUPPORT ABOUT THIS PROYECT
+### WHERE CAN ANYBODY FIND SUPPORT ABOUT THIS PROjECT

 1. [GOOGLE](https://www.google.com/)
 2. [YOUTUBE](https://www.youtube.com)